Peej1818/peej1818.github.io/content/pages/about/index.md

 draft = false
 +++
-I'm a PhD student in the [Robotics Institute](https://ri.cmu.edu/) at Carnegie Mellon University where I'm lucky to be advised by two stellar people: Professors [Henny Admoni]("https://www.hennyadmoni.com") and [Reid Simmons](https://www.cs.cmu.edu/~reids/).
+I'm a PhD student in the [Robotics Institute](https://ri.cmu.edu/) at Carnegie Mellon University where I'm lucky to be advised by Professors [Henny Admoni]("https://www.hennyadmoni.com") and [Reid Simmons](https://www.cs.cmu.edu/~reids/).

 Prior to becoming a PhD student, I was a Master's student in the RI.
 During that time, I was happily